-Skip to step 13.

-7. In the Rapid Recovery Local Mount Utility Installation Wizard, on the Welcome page, click Next to continue with the installation.
+- d.
+When finished, the wizard automatically advances to the Completed page.
+Proceed to step 13. - 7.
+In the Rapid Recovery Local Mount Utility Installation Wizard, on the Welcome page, click Next to continue with the installation.

 The License Agreement page appears.